 We study how consumers interact with financial products and services to help identify potential problems in the marketplace and achieve better outcomes for all.
 Review our reports and analyses to help inform your decisions, policies, and practices.
 And, see reports that we periodically prepare about the CFPB.

-Spring 2018 Semi-Annual Report of the Bureau of Consumer Financial Protection
+Fall 2018 Semi-Annual Report of the Bureau of Consumer Financial Protection